 Works with procurement staff to acquire and stock equipment components through best management practice.
 Monitors purchases of equipment related materials to ensure efficient utilization of budgeted resources.
 Ensures ARRC purchasing policies and procedures are adhered to.
 Work closely with vendors for repairs, tires, etc. Dispatch substitute vehicles during breakdown emergencies and document breakdown in vehicle file.

-Document and record all maintenance, repairs, tire rotation, mileage traveled and replacement service to file and document as directed by the Manager and/or Executive Director for Board Reports.
+Document and record all commuter maintenance, repairs, tire rotation, mileage traveled and replacement service to file and document as directed by the Commuter Manager and/or Executive Director for Board Reports.

 Other duties as assigned according to the general position description.

-Tools required for the maintenance of commuter fleet.
+Tools required for the maintenance of fleet.
 Ability to lift 50 pounds.

 The position is a safety-sensitive position and is subject to United States Department of Transportation (USDOT) – Federal Transit Administration (FTA) drug and alcohol testing.
 Additionally, applicants of safety-sensitive positions are required (even if ultimately not hired) to provide Valley Transit with signed written releases requesting USDOT drug and alcohol records from all previous, USDOT-covered, employers that the applicant has worked for within the last two years.
 Failure to do so will result in the employment offer being rescinded.
 Valley Transit is also required to ask all applicants (even if ultimately not hired) if they have tested positive or refused to test on a pre-employment test for any USDOT covered employer within the last two years.

-Compensation: $28-$38/hour DOE.
-Benefits after probationary period include: paid holidays, paid time off, IRA match, and health.
+Compensation: $62,400-$100,000.
+Benefits include: paid holidays, paid time off, IRA match, and health.
 Compensation & benefits are evaluated annually and subject to change based on budgetary constraints.

 Valley Transit is an equal opportunity employer and does not discriminate in employment on the basis of race, color, religion, sex, national origin, age, disability, marital status, changes in marital status, pregnancy, and parenthood.